 View Related Products by Product Action

-Keywords: Mitoxantrone dihydrochloride, supplier, topoisomerase, II, inhibitors, inhibits, DNA, topoisomerase, type, II, antitumor, immunosuppressant, DNA, synthesis, repair, PIM1, kinase, USP11, ubiquitin, specific, peptidase, 11, chemotherapeutics, DNA, Topoisomerase, Pim, Kinase, Deubiquitinating, Enzymes, DNA, Topoisomerase, Tocris Bioscience
+Keywords: Mitoxantrone dihydrochloride, Mitoxantrone dihydrochloride supplier, topoisomerase, II, inhibitors, inhibits, DNA, type, antitumor, immunosuppressant, synthesis, repair, PIM1, kinase, USP11, ubiquitin, specific, peptidase, 11, chemotherapeutics, Topoisomerase, Pim, Kinase, Deubiquitinating, Enzymes, 4250, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for Mitoxantrone dihydrochloride include:

 Do you know of a great paper that uses Mitoxantrone dihydrochloride from Tocris?
-If so please let us know.
+Please let us know.